 - Is my body showing any signs of hunger?

 Is your stomach grumbling, feeling light-headed, low energy, etc. Most likely we are physically hungry.

 - How many times did I eat today?

 One vital factor is to keep your meal count, all many meals and snacks in between.

 - What I’m I craving?

-Food cravings can be so intense, that irresistible the to eat.
+Food cravings can be so intense, that irresistible to eat.
 Foods high in sugar and carbs most of the time cause cravings and they can be difficult to control.
-Stress is also one of the leading factor in cravings, finding a way to reduce stress may help eliminate cravings e.g. exercise, yoga etc.
+Stress is also one of the leading factors in cravings, finding a way to reduce stress may help eliminate cravings e.g. exercise, yoga, etc.

-Find ways to comfort yourself that doesn’t involve food (engage in a hobby, self care regimen, meditate, spend time with loved ones, read a book etc.) If you can learn to listen to your body, you will forever be freed from been a slave to food.
+Find ways to comfort yourself that don’t involve food (engage in a hobby, self-care regimen, meditate, spend time with loved ones, read a book, etc.) If you can learn to listen to your body, you will forever be freed from being a slave to food.

 Most people who are dieting cut back on calories, but calorie restriction can cause more physical hunger.
 Completely ignoring cravings can have negative consequences, so it may be a good idea to plan times to eat otherwise restricted foods.
 This may look like a cheat day or an after-work treat, depending on a person’s dietary needs.
 Sticking to a restrictive diet and ignoring cravings may be easier if a person has a planned indulgence to look forward to.